trphume/seatlect-services/database/README.md

 }
 ```

-- **name** - This uniquely identifies an item within the array of other menu_items in business object
+- **name** - This uniquely identifies an item within the array of other menu_items in the business object
 - **description** - Short description of the item
 - **image** - Image resource url
 - **price** - The price of a single order of this item